 What Happens During An Endodontic Therapy?

 During the procedure, the patient will first receive local anesthesia in order to numb the area.
-Then, the dentist will remove the infected or inflamed tissues from inside the tooth and reshape the canals.
+Then, the Dentist in Round Rock, TX will remove the infected or inflamed tissues from inside the tooth and reshape the canals.
 After that, the inside of the tooth is cleaned and sealed from further infection.
 A dental crown is often used to protect the tooth and enhance its appearance.

 What Are the Benefits of Endodontic Therapy?